-Whether you are an aspiring gourmet chef that likes to spend hours in the kitchen or a busy parent who hurries daily to prepare meals for your family, you want a kitchen that looks good and functions well.
+Whether you’re an aspiring gourmet chef who likes to spend hours in the kitchen or a busy parent who prepares meals for your family every night, you want a kitchen that looks good and functions well.

-Do you often find that food prep and cooking take longer than you would like?
-Do you find yourself crossing back and forth around the kitchen to get everything you need and get everything done?
+Do you often find that cooking takes longer than you’d like?
+Do you find yourself crossing back and forth to get everything you need to accomplish tasks?
 These are all signs that your kitchen design is not quite right.
-There is such a thing as the ideal kitchen design, and it can make your life so much easier.
-So how does your kitchen measure up?
+There’s such a thing as ideal kitchen design, and it can make your life so much easier.
+How does your kitchen measure up?

 The Most Important Features in your Kitchen

-Your kitchen has many components including appliances, cabinets, and countertops.
+Your kitchen has many components, such as appliances, cabinets, and countertops.
 However, the three most important features, at least when cooking, are the sink, the refrigerator, and the stove/oven.
-This is because, most often you store your essential foods and cooking ingredients in the fridge, and must retrieve them.
+This is because you store perishable cooking ingredients in the fridge, and retrieve them several times a day.

-Most people visit the sink to wash off fruits/vegetables.
-Health-conscious cooks also visit the sink often to wash their hands before food prep and during cooking to cut down on the spread of bacteria.
-Of course, all that cooking happens at the stove-top and in the oven.
+Most people visit the sink to wash fruits and vegetables.
+Health-conscious cooks also visit the sink more often to wash their hands before, during, and after cooking, cutting down on the spread of bacteria.
+And of course, all that cooking happens at the stove-top and in the oven.

 The “Work Triangle”

-These three components are so important and visited so frequently, that most kitchen designers attempt to arrange them in an efficient fashion that will reduce excess movement around the kitchen and streamline the cooking process.
+The sink, refrigerator, and stove (or oven) are the three most important components people visit in the kitchen.
+Kitchen designers have attempted to arrange them in an efficient fashion to streamline the cooking process.
 This design is referred to as the kitchen “work triangle.”

-When designing around the “work triangle,” there are some rules-of-thumb to keep in mind.
-It is helpful to have each side of the triangle be somewhere between four and nine feet long.
-This should then amount to, at the most, 27 feet total for all three sides.
+When designing the “work triangle,” there are some rules to keep in mind.
+For instance, it’s helpful if each side of the triangle is somewhere between four and nine feet long.
+This should then amount to, at most, twenty-seven feet total for all three sides.
 It is important to design the layout so that there will not be any other household traffic patterns that cut through the “work triangle.”

 Giving your Kitchen a Personal Touch